 WHAT IS COSMETIC DENTISTRY, AND HOW IS IT DIFFERENT FROM GENERAL DENTISTRY?

 Cosmetic dentistry combines both art and science to give you a healthy, aesthetically beautiful smile.
-While general dentistry aims to maintain the health of your teeth and gums, cosmetic dentistry provides comprehensive treatment options that improve and preserve the way your smile looks and feels.
+While general dentistry is aimed at maintaining the health of your teeth and gums, cosmetic dentistry provides comprehensive treatment options that improve and preserve the way your smile looks and feels.

 Common cosmetic treatments include:

 - Dental implants

 WHY SHOULD I SEE A COSMETIC DENTIST?

 A cosmetic dentist is trained to safely and effectively provide a variety of treatments that are designed to enhance your smile.
 If you have missing teeth, you feel that your teeth are crooked, or you’re an adult looking for an alternative to braces, a cosmetic dentist can help you achieve the beautiful smile you’ve always wanted.

 Just as every smile we treat is unique, so are the treatments we provide.
 Cosmetic treatment times may vary based on what you’d like done and you’re individual smile.